Schumacher showing moments of consciousness - agent

-PARIS Seven-times Formula One motor racing world champion Michael Schumacher is making progress and showing signs of waking from an artificial coma after suffering serious head injuries in a skiing accident, his agent said on Friday.
+PARIS Seven-times Formula 1 motor racing world champion Michael Schumacher, who suffered serious head injuries in a December skiing accident, is making progress and showing signs of waking from an artificial coma, his agent said on Friday.

 "Michael is making progress on his way.
 He shows moments of consciousness and awakening," Sabine Kehm said in a statement.